ICCIE COURSE CATALOG

 - Business Ethics in the Captive Insurance Industry

-All of the above courses are taught in both face-to-face and online formats.
+All of the above courses are taught in an online format.
 The online classes are scheduled courses with beginning and end dates, are faculty-led and offer students great flexibility in accessing courses without travel requirements.
 Although online courses have weekly assignments, students have flexibility to complete readings and assignments over the course of the week.
 Through online discussion boards, students also benefit from interaction with other students as well as the instructor.

 The electives are available through the following delivery formats: online (O) or independent study (IS).